vishnu5002/Calories-Burnt-Prediction-Using-Machine-Learning/README.md

 # Calories-Burnt-Prediction-using-Machine-Learning
-In today's health-conscious society, individuals are increasingly adopting fitness routines to maintain a healthy lifestyle.
-One crucial aspect of fitness is understanding the number of calories burned during physical activities.
-Predicting the calories burned can aid individuals in optimizing their workout routines and achieving their fitness goals.
-Machine learning models can play a vital role in accurately estimating the calories burnt based on various personal and activity-related features.

-Objective:
+Objective: The primary goal is to estimate the calories burnt based on various personal and activity-related features.
+These features include user-specific information (such as gender, age, height, weight) and activity-related data (duration, heart rate, body temperature).
+Datasets: The project uses two datasets:
+Exercise Dataset: Contains information related to physical activities, including features like duration, heart rate, and body temperature.
-The goal of this project is to develop a machine learning model that predicts the number of calories burned during physical activities.
+Calories Dataset: Includes data on the number of calories burned during specific activities.
-The model will utilize user-specific information and activity-related features to provide accurate calorie predictions.
+Model Development: The project leverages machine learning techniques to build a predictive model.
+By training on the provided datasets, the model learns patterns and relationships between features and calorie burn.
+User Input: When a user provides input data (e.g., gender, age, height, weight, duration, heart rate, body temperature), the model predicts the corresponding calories burnt.
+Application: This prediction can be valuable for individuals seeking to optimize their workout routines, monitor fitness goals, or manage weight loss.